-BiographyLuke Stoeckel is a clinical neuropsychologist who specializes in patient-oriented neuroscience research.
+BiographyLuke Stoeckel is a licensed clinical neuropsychologist who specializes in patient-oriented neuroscience research.
 He completed his undergraduate studies at Harvard College, his PhD in Medical/Clinical Psychology at the University of Alabama at Birmingham, and his internship and postdoctoral training at MGH and Harvard Medical School (HMS).

 He is currently the Director of Clinical Neuroscience and Staff Training at the MGH-Harvard Center for Addiction Medicine; Assistant in Psychology, Department of Psychiatry, MGH; and an Assistant Professor in Psychology, Department of Psychiatry, HMS.